Personalized Workout & Meal PlansGet Started

 The six-star non-folding frame of the Horizon 7 AE elliptical is sturdy, ensuring that the machine will not wobble, even when you're doing HIIT training.

-In recent years, there have been some pretty cool innovations in the compact home gym market.
+In recent years, there have been some pretty cool innovations in the space saving at-home gym market.
 As a result, there is now more gym equipment for sale than ever before.
-Here's a rundown of the different types of compact home gyms on the current market.
+Here's a rundown of the different types of small footprint home gym systems on the current market.

 An all-in-one trainer is a machine that combines several different workout stations to allow you to exercise the full body.
 It may use traditional weight plate resistance, either with a built-in weight stack or with weight plates bought separately and added by the user.
 All-in-one trainer is a broad term that includes power racks, Smith machines, and functional trainers.
 An all-in-one trainer is ideal for bodybuilding, powerlifting, functional training, and weight loss workouts.